candelariajr/SimpleCarousel/README.md

+Rewritten and configured to be compatible with Omeka-S 3.0+

 # Simple Carousel (module for Omeka S)
 [Simple Carousel] is a module for [Omeka S].
 This module provides carousel block form.